Why It's Important to Remove Makeup at the End of the Day

 How to Remove Makeup at the End of the Day

-Many makeup products are not water-soluble--in other words, they do not wash off easily with just water.
-This is why you will need to use a gentle cleanser in order to remove makeup at night.3 Look for a cleanser that is non-irritating, does not cause allergies, and does not clog skin pores, and stay gentle when you remove your makeup.
+Many makeup products are not water-soluble.
+In other words, they do not wash off easily with just water.
+This is why you will need to use a gentle cleanser in order to remove makeup at night.4 Remember to use a light touch to avoid irritating your skin.

 Unfortunately, no research studies have looked at the consequences of not removing makeup at the end of the day.
 However, scientists have looked at how other substances can penetrate the skin and cause irritation.
 From these studies, we have some indirect evidence that leaving substances like makeup on the skin at night might also cause irritation and possibly make acne worse.